jamesrynn/simple_SQL_sample_example/README.md

 # Simple SQL Sample Example

 A sample database with a set of simple query tasks to complete intended to help learn SQL from scratch.
 Includes database initialisation file (set_up_datbase.sql) and a set of example queries (example_queries.sql).
+Database is designed to mimic the typical form of data that would be encountered in the financial department of a business.

 ## Initial Setup: